sahruldotid/machine-learning/README.md

 # machine-learning
-This repository is for my machine learning coursework at unversity
+This repository is for my machine learning coursework at my university